UE and VR Development Technical Notes

 }

-Note: Be very cautious not to use the AutoPossessPlayer option in Pawn.
-This will cause the player’s Controller joining in to automatically act as Player0, leading to bizarre bugs.
+Note: Be cautious not to use the AutoPossessPlayer option in Pawn.
+This will cause the joining player’s Controller to be automatically assigned as Player0, resulting in strange bugs.

-Also available are UKismetSystemLibrary::IsServer / UKismetSystemLibrary::IsDedicatedServer, which both get the current World‘s GetNetMode for judgment:
+There are also UKismetSystemLibrary::IsServer/UKismetSystemLibrary::IsDedicatedServer, which fetch the current World‘s GetNetMode for judgment:

 1